 A Maine vacation encompasses all of the outdoor beauty and cultural pleasures of New England.
 People all over the world are drawn to the rocky coast and stunning vistas of Bar Harbor and Acadia National Park.
 The South Coast beach towns offer sun, sand, surf, family fun, and outlet shopping.
 Portland offers plenty of urban pleasures, art and great dining on the waterfront.
 Inland, the state is loved for its majestic, unspoiled lakes and mountains, outdoor sports, and distinctive towns.

 The Down East region, including the island town of Bar Harbor, ME, is home to the magnificent rocky shores, cliffs, and bluffs that characterize the beauty of coastal Maine.
 The region's jewel is Acadia National Park, where people hike the granite peaks and bicycle on Victoria carriage roads.
 The park is just the beginning of the Down East adventure - as you travel northeast along the coast towards Canada you'll find historic sites, museums, maritime activities and more great spots to explore nature, along with fine shopping and dining.

-Portland is a delight for vacationers who love urban fun.
+Portland, ME is a delight for vacationers who love urban fun.
 The Old Port neighborhood of Federal architecture and cobbled streets is packed with restaurants, stores, and galleries.

-This region, an extension of the White Mountains, is a place of great scenic beauty and outdoor sports in every season of the year, from cycling, hiking, golfing, and camping to leaf-peaking, skiing, and snowmobiling.
+This region, an extension of the White Mountains, is a place of great scenic beauty and outdoor sports in every season of the year, from cycling, hiking, golfing, and camping to leaf-peeping, skiing, and snowmobiling.
 Rangeley Lake State Park is famous for landlocked salmon and trout fishing.
 Another prime spot for outdoor people is Grafton Notch State Park.